 Boerne Performing Arts began as an autonomous committee operating under the Hill Country Council for the Arts, a 501(c)3 non-profit organization whose mission is to develop and sustain an environment that supports and promotes awareness, appreciation, education, and access to all the arts in Kendall County and the Texas Hill Country.
 After their second successful Boerne Performing Arts season, the Boerne Performing Arts committee moved forward with their inceptive goal of becoming an independent non-profit corporation.
 In March of 2014, Boerne Performing Arts successfully received their 501(c)3 non-profit status.

-By continuing to gain acclaim by local and statewide media outlets, Boerne Performing Arts spotlights the arts community and provides a unique dimension that enhances the economic well being and quality of life for the City of Boerne.
+By continuing to gain acclaim through local and statewide media outlets, Boerne Performing Arts spotlights the arts community and provides a unique dimension that enhances the economic well being and quality of life for the City of Boerne.
 By exposing our youth to the performing arts, we are creating an appreciation that the next generation will carry forward.

 Year Number Six added two new countries to our global program.
 The season opener featured Vocalosity from New York City, and then journeyed to the Russian Season Dance Company followed by a ride on the Taj Express from India.
 The FOR KIDS programs provided an in school show by each of the visiting artists to a total of 3,000+ students, and three scholarships were awarded for students pursuing a career in the Fine Arts.